Bob Laszewski speaks to many groups each year. These meetings include physicians, hospital executives,

 Most groups are interested in a Bob's perspective on the changing U.S. health care system including the impact

-health care providers are faced with the prospect of having to adapt to entirely new methods of payment.
-Employers have also
+the latest national policy debate, health care providers are faced with the prospect of having to adapt to entirely new methods

-come to a crossroads in providing benefits to their workers now that the federal government is willing to provide health insurance
+of payment and consolidation.
+Employers have also come to a crossroads in providing benefits to their workers in the face

 Which of these trends will survive, which will remain but evolve more slowly, and what will the market look